-3. On the Graphs tab, select Default Graph Settings.
+- 3. On the Graphs tab, select Default Graph Settings. - 4.
+Use the steps in the following sections to specify settings.

-Changes you make using this dialog box from the Tools menu take effect only after you close and restart CPRS.
+Changes you make using this dialog box from the Tools menu may take effect only after you close and restart CPRS.